BU-Spark/ml-maple-bill-summarization/README.md

 * [demoapp](https://github.com/vynpt/ml-maple-bill-summarization/tree/dev/demoapp):
   ```app.py```: contains the codes of the LLM service we used and the wepapp we made using Streamlit.
 The webapp allows user to search for all bills.
   ```app2.py```: we test on top 12 bills from MAPLE website.
 We extract information from [Massachusetts General Law](https://malegislature.gov/Laws/GeneralLaws) to add context for the summaries of these bills.
-  Other files: helper files to imported in the above two app Python files.
+  Other files: helper files to be imported in the above two Python app files.
 * [Prompts Engineering](https://github.com/vynpt/ml-maple-bill-summarization/tree/dev/Prompts%20Engineering): ```prompts.md``` stores all prompts that we tested.
 * [Tagging](https://github.com/vynpt/ml-maple-bill-summarization/tree/dev/Tagging): contains the list of categories and tags.
 * [Deployment](https://github.com/vynpt/ml-maple-bill-summarization/tree/main/Deployment): contains the link of our Streamlit deployed webapp.

+## Ethical Implications
+The dataset used for this project is fully open sourced and can be access through Mass General Laws API.

+Our team and MAPLE agree about putting disclaimer that this text is AI-generated.

+Although we make use of open source transformers to evaluate hallucination with Vectara, it is important to have experts and human evaluation to further maintain a trustworthy LLM system.

 ## Resources and Citation
 * https://huggingface.co/docs/transformers/tasks/summarization